Esteban Burgos: Alcorcón

 On 7 July 2017 Burgos moved abroad for the first time in his career, after agreeing to a two-year deal with Segunda División side AD Alcorcón.
 He made his debut for the club on 19 August, starting in a 0–0 home draw against Sporting de Gijón.

 Eibar

 On 1 July 2019, free agent Burgos joined La Liga side SD Eibar, signing a three-year deal.
 He made his debut in the category on 14 December, replacing injured Pedro Bigas in a 0–0 away draw against Athletic Bilbao, and scored his first goal the following 18 January, netting the opener in a 2–0 home win over Atlético Madrid.

 Málaga

 On 15 July 2022, Burgos signed a two-year contract with Málaga CF in the second division.
+On 30 June of the following year, after the club's relegation, he left after activating an exit clause on his contract.

+América Mineiro

+On 26 July 2023, Burgos signed a short-term deal with Campeonato Brasileiro Série A side América Mineiro.